Franklin Mountains State Park: Recreation

 Franklin Mountains State Park is open for year-round recreation.
 Development of the park is limited and much of the land is far from paved access roads and parking areas.
 Two hiking trails can be accessed from Woodrow Bean Transmountain Drive.
 Plans for a network of 100 mi of hiking trails are under consideration.
 Rock climbing is permitted in the park and well established climbing areas are located in McKelligon Canyon The park headquarters is also located in McKelligon Canyon.
 Five camping areas are found in the Tom Mays Unit of the park with picnic facilities.

 The Wyler Aerial Tramway is an aerial tramway operated by the Texas Parks and Wildlife Department and is located in the Franklin Mountains State Park.
 The tram is closed to public as of Sept.
 2018.
 The tramway complex covers 196 acre on the east side of the Franklin Mountains.
 The gondolas travel along two 2600 foot 1 3/8" diameter steel cables to Ranger Peak, 5632 ft above sea level.
 The trip takes about four minutes and lifts riders up 940 vertical feet above the boarding area.

+Climate

+The climate type of Franklin Mountains State Park belongs to the hot-summer mediterranean climate (Köppen: Csa), which is close to cold semi-arid climate (Köppen: BSk).
+Unlike the desert climate of downtown El Paso, the state park is located at a higher altitude in the mountains, which can intercept a large amount of moisture from the air, thereby forming precipitation.